 - Meat & Cheese Sandwiches; Yogurt; Apples; Frozen Raspberries (we grew)

-- Beef Macaroni Skillet (this isn’t the recipe I use, but it’s somewhat similar); Lettuce Salad with Mexican Dressing; Bought Ice Cream Bars
+- Super Easy Beef and Macaroni Skillet; Lettuce Salad with Mexican Dressing; Bought Ice Cream Bars

 - Leftovers; Carrot Sticks; Apples